DaniSoul98/OpenWorld-Recognition-in-Image-Classification/README.md

 # OpenWorld-Recognition-in-Image-Classification
-Implementation of fine-tuning, Learning Without Forgetting and iCaRL framework for image classification in oper world recognition task
+Implementation of fine-tuning, Learning Without Forgetting and iCaRL framework for image classification in open world recognition task